Computing At Brook Green

-At Brook Green ICT/Computer Science provides an opportunity for Students to develop their computing capability.
+At Brook Green Computing provides an opportunity for Students to develop their computing capability.
 Students are provided with the foundation to develop their skills, knowledge and understanding in order that they may successfully progress through Key Stages 3 and 4.
-This in turn will give them a good grounding for future study and employability thus ensuring best possible outcomes are achieved by our students to fulfill their full potential.
-All students are given a Chromebook to use in lessons across the curriculum so they may access up to date information and work electronically.
+This in turn will give them a good grounding for future study and employability thus ensuring best possible outcomes are achieved by our students to fulfil their full potential.

 Key Stage 3